Ikcelaks/qmk_sequence_transform/README.md

 - From a terminal with the current working directory set to your keymap directory (example: `qmk_userspace/keyboard/moonlander/keymaps/ikcelaks`), run this command to add the library as a git submodule (no need to create a fork first):<br/>
 `git submodule add https://github.com/ikcelaks/qmk_sequence_transform.git sequence_transform`
-- Wherever you are defining the custom keycodes for your keymap, make sure that your magic / special keys are defined consecutively and add the following define:
-`#define SEQUENCE_TRANSFORM_SPECIAL_KEY_0 {US_SPEC1}` (where `{US_SPEC1}` is whatever name you gave to the first of the consecutive special key keycodes).
 - At the end of your `rules.mk` file, add the following lines:</br>
 ```
         # sequence_transform setup